 - Go to findyourpark.com.
 The National Park Service offers a wonderful website to help you find parks near your home.
 You can even specify features like a park with historical significance or a park with water for paddling.

 - Rediscover your own back yard.
 The “nature” seen on TV is often dramatic — roaring volcanoes, rushing floods, etc. But kids can learn about nature right outside your door.
 Birds singing, bees buzzing, crocuses blooming, trees leafing out — these are quieter miracles that can mesmerize kids if you help them stop and notice.

 Go Outside and Play

-Experiencing nature directly is essential for kids’ physical health, mental health and their appreciation of the natural world.
-It allows them to use all 5 senses: the sight of the vast ocean, the sound of the wind in the trees, the smell of sweet flowers, the feel of rough bark or smooth river stones, the taste of wild berries.
+Experiencing nature directly is essential for kids’ physical health, mental health, and their appreciation of the natural world.
+It allows them to use all five senses: the sight of the vast ocean, the sound of the wind in the trees, the smell of sweet flowers, the feel of rough bark or smooth river stones, the taste of wild berries.
 No electronic device can replace that.

 So whenever you can, tell your kids to “go outside and play.”
 Even better — go with them!
 A natural setting can spark different kinds of family conversations, and offers you the chance to share your own love of the outdoors with the next generation.

 Editor’s note: Originally published on May 27, 2015, this article was updated in May 2019.